thebadger2012/AM2302-MySQL-Logger/README.md

 What you Need
 =============

-1) MySQL and a database.
-There are lots of good tutorials for acquiring, installing, and configuring MySQL for the Pi, so I won't waste time here with an example.
+1) MySQL Server.
+There are lots of good tutorials for installing MySQL for the Pi, so go forth and Google.
+Or, if you already have a MySQL Server, skip to instruction 2.

+2) A database in the MySQL Server.
+Actually, all you really need is a table with the four following columns:

+              capturetime, temperature, humidity, sensornum

+   I decided to include a sensornum column in the event you are capturing data from more than one sensor (i.e. one indoors    and one outdoors).

+   A stand-alone table would have a create script like this:

+              CREATE TABLE `wd_temp_humidity` (
+                           `id` int(11) NOT NULL AUTO_INCREMENT,
+                           `capturetime` datetime DEFAULT NULL,
+                           `temperature` decimal(5,1) DEFAULT NULL,
+                           `humidity` decimal(5,1) DEFAULT NULL,
+                           `sensornumber` int(11) NOT NULL,
+                           PRIMARY KEY (`id`)
+                          )